 Contact the IT Service Desk as soon as possible to provide the new details.
 If the new room is LRS-equipped, then recordings can continue.
 Keep in mind that it may take several business days to process the change, especially in the peak period before the beginning of the term.

-By default all lecture recordings are made available for:
+By default, all lecture recordings are made available for:

 You can change these file format settings using the Lecture Recordings Tools page in myCourses.
+See in the TLS knowledge base for more information.

 There is no cost associated with this service.